Fintech MVP Development: The 2026 U.S. Strategic Guide

 - How Emerline Can Help You

-- Compliance-by-Design as the Bedrock: Compliance is no longer a post-launch hurdle.
-It is integrated into the architecture at the data schema and API levels, addressing GLBA (Gramm-Leach-Bliley Act) and anti-money laundering (AML) requirements natively.
+- Compliance-by-Design (CbD): Regulation is no longer an external layer; it is integrated into the data schema and API logic.
+This addresses GLBA (Gramm-Leach-Bliley Act) and AML/KYC requirements natively at the architectural level.

 As of early 2026, the U.S. remains the global leader in fintech, holding 60% of all global investment dollars and 43% of all deals.